 The Beautifully Broken Place We Live

 We have been serving in San Pedro Town, Ambergris Caye a tropical island south of the Yucatan Peninsula in the Caribbean sea.
 I know what you are thinking; tough “beach” ministry.
-While this is an area with beautiful blue water filled with colorful fish, it is also a very broken place that is often overlooked because of it’s incredible natural beauty.
+While this is an area with beautiful blue water filled with colorful fish, it is also a very broken place that is often overlooked because of its incredible natural beauty.
 Just beyond the perfectly manicured resorts you find many different ethnic groups living in basic shacks above raw sewage.
-Home upon home and shack upon shack where abuse in all it’s forms are the norm.
-The great majority of kids grow up in one room, single parent homes or living with a parent and their special friend of the week.
+Home upon home and shack upon shack, abuse, in all it’s forms, is the norm.
+The great majority of kids grow up in one room, single parent homes or living with their mom and her current boyfriend.
 To quote a local missionary, “this is an island of kids.”
-The clique phrase kids having kids really exists here and because of the lack parental presence or involvement in their lives, they never grown up.
-In the glow of the beautiful blue sea, coral reefs, tropical fish and vacationers exists an environment ripe for drug and alcohol abuse, gangs, and spiritual oppression from satanic practitioners and the more familiar cults like Jehovah’s Witnesses and Mormons to further spread confusion.
+The clique phrase kids having kids truly exists here and because of the lack parental presence or involvement in their lives, they never grown up.
+In the glow of the beautiful blue sea, coral reefs, and tropical fish, exists an environment ripe for drug and alcohol abuse, gangs, and spiritual oppression from satanic practitioners as well as cults like Jehovah’s Witnesses and Mormons.